LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 In NASA's words they force the application to live in a fixed, pre-allocated area of memory.
 Essentially they avoid the issue with the HEAP by making a single large allocation and then never freeing it.
 This is what the NASA Power of 10 Document implies at least.
-In the JPL document it says "after task initalization" which I believe refers to threads.
+In the JPL document it says "after task initialization" which I believe refers to threads.
 This would mean that the threads created would not be able to use dynamic memory.
 What I am more confused about though is what does this mean for the task that is initializing the threads?
-Is main the only thread allowed to make other tasks, or since main is thread 0 allocation for all threads is done at its initalization?
+Is main the only thread allowed to make other tasks, or since main is thread 0 allocation for all threads is done at its initialization?
 I am not entirely sure about this, but a safe bet is to initialize everything at program startup.

 This would also mean some functions that return dynamic memory like strdup().